Overview of Prepaid Payment Wallet License

 - The Banks and the NBFCs are permitted to issue prepaid payment instruments only once they have obtained approval from the Reserve Bank of India

 - The entities other than banks or NBFCs must have a minimum affirmative net worth of Rs.
 Fifteen crores, as per its last audited balance sheet.

 - In order to seek approval, these entities would have to make an application to the Reserve Bank of India.

 - A freshly incorporated company shall be required to submit a certificate concerning the current net worth with its provisional balance sheet from its Chartered Accountant.

-- In case if any entity except for Banks and NBFCs has been holding the license for issuing prepaid payment instrument before the Reserve Bank of India made it obligatory to have net worth of INR fifteen crores, such entity would need to increase its net-worth to this prescribed limit by the end September, 2020.
+- In case any entity except for Banks and NBFCs has been holding the license for issuing prepaid payment instruments before the Reserve Bank of India made it obligatory to have a net worth of INR fifteen crores, such entity would need to increase its net worth to this prescribed limit by the end September 2020.